-The amount of textile waste in the US has grown tremendously over the last couple of decades.
-The US contributes about 15 million tons of textiles to the landfills each year.
-This is particularly depressing given that up to 95% of textiles could be diverted from the landfills with recycling and reuse efforts.
+The amount of textile waste in the US has grown A TON over the last couple of decades.
+The US adds about 15 million tons of textiles to the landfills each year.
+This is extra depressing since up to 95% of textiles could be diverted from the landfills with recycling and reuse efforts.
 (See smartasn.org for more information on textile waste and recycling).

 The fashion industry is a major contributor to this waste, especially fast fashion brands that make cheap, not-built-to-last articles of clothing (e.g., Forever 21, Top Shop – see Newsweek’s 9/9/2016 article about fast fashion).
 Typically the clothes from these stores don’t sell as well at second-hand shops, and can end up donated overseas where their poor quality makes them less desirable as well.

-No Trace’s 10 list for how to prevent textile waste & keep textiles out of the landfill:
+No Trace’s 10 list for keeping textiles out of the landfill:

 - Shop less, buy quality, and extend the life of your clothes and household textiles.